Michael Harris (music executive)

 Michael R. "Harry-O" Harris (born September 20, 1960) is an American hip hop music industry executive, entrepreneur, and social activist.
 Harris received a 28-year prison sentence in 1987 for crack dealing, kidnapping, and attempted murder.
-While in prison, Harris co-founded Death Row Records.
+While in prison, Harris was a consultant and early investor in Death Row Records.
 Harris was granted clemency in 2021 by President Donald Trump.
 Harris is the chief operating officer of the newly-formed Death Row Records and has founded multiple activist organizations.

 Drug dealing and incarceration

 Harris worked odd jobs and attended West Los Angeles Community College while studying marketing and business.
 Harris dropped out of school and quit his job before his 20th birthday, and began selling crack cocaine in his native Los Angeles.
 Within 5 years, Harris built a large, national drug operation working with his brother David, using gangs including both the Bloods and Crips and the Cali Cartel.
 The network brought in almost $2 million daily.
 Harris invested some of the proceeds into multiple, legitimate Los Angeles businesses.
 These included a deli, beauty salon, limousine service, an electrical company, and a theatrical production company involved in the 1988 play Checkmates which marked Denzel Washington's Broadway debut.
 In 1987, Harris received a 28-year prison sentence for the kidnapping and attempted murder of James Lester, a distant relative and member of the drug ring.
 While incarcerated, Harris became editor-in-chief of the San Quentin News.